-- a.
+a.
 Riparian buffers on retained public land along anadromous and high value resident fish streams and waters: 100 feet along each side of the anadromous stream or water.
-(Widths greater than this amount, up to 300 feet, should be authorized if, after consultation with ADF&G, it is determined that larger widths are necessary to protect fisheries, wildlife, or habitat). - b.
-Buffers on other freshwater waterbodies on retained public land: 50 feet along each side of the stream or 50 feet along the shoreline of lakes. - c.
+(Widths greater than this amount, up to 300 feet, should be authorized if, after consultation with ADF&G, it is determined that larger widths are necessary to protect fisheries, wildlife, or habitat).

+b.
+Buffers on other freshwater waterbodies on retained public land: 50 feet along each side of the stream or 50 feet along the shoreline of lakes.

+c.
 Protection easements used in areas of important environmental features: 50 feet on each side of important environmental features, such as high value wetlands.
-In instances where a protection easement is included as part of a disposal to a local unit of government under their Municipal Entitlement, this width is also 50 feet. - d.
-Public access easements, including 'to and along' easements required under AS 38.05.127, or utility easements adjacent to tidelands, lakes, and streams: 50 feet.33 - e.
-Building setbacks: refer to Table 2.3.
+In instances where a protection easement is included as part of a disposal to local unit of government under their Municipal Entitlement, this width is also 50 feet.

+d.
+Public access easements, including 'to and along' easements required under AS 38.05.127, or utility easements adjacent to tidelands, lakes, and streams: 50 feet.16 e.
+Building setbacks: 100 feet adjacent to anadromous waterbodies and 50 feet adjacent to all other waterbodies.